aaronalbinson/fresh/src/pages/how-to-enter.md

       – The category names can be found on the 'Rules' page, which is located in the footer menu.
-Please read through this carefully and ensure your project is suitable for the category you wish to enter.
+Please read through this carefully and ensure your project is suitable for the category you wish to enter it into.

       – All attached PDFs should be titled as follows: